 As such, genuine commercial arrangements undertaken with a view to making a profit should not be subject to the general anti-avoidance rule.

 Exit Charge

-Ireland recently introduced an ATAD-compliant exit tax.
+Ireland introduced an ATAD-compliant exit tax in October 2018.
 The exit tax is charged at a rate of 12.5% and applies to unrealised capital gains inherent in assets where: